streetpea/chiaki-ng/docs/setup/configuration.md

     !!!
 Tip "Make sure you're on the right tab!"

-        If you haven't set up the Chiaki flatpak on Steam Deck, please switch to the **New to Using Chiaki on Steam Deck Tab.** If you have set up the official Chiaki flatpak and want to try `chiaki4deck`, you're in the right place! :tada:
+        If you haven't set up the Chiaki flatpak on Steam Deck, please switch to the **New to Using Chiaki on Steam Deck Tab.** If you have set up the official Chiaki flatpak before (no, you don't have to uninstall `Chiaki` :wink:) and want to try `chiaki4deck`, you're in the right place! :tada:

     1. Create initial file templates for `chiaki4deck`

-        1. Open `chiaki4deck` by clicking the Steam icon in the bottom left and searching for it in the `Games` section via the graphical user interface (GUI) or by entering `flatpak run re.chiaki.Chiaki4deck` in the `konsole`
+        1. Open `chiaki4deck` by clicking the Steam icon in the bottom left and searching for it in the `Games` section via the graphical user interface (GUI) or by entering `flatpak run re.chiaki.Chiaki4deck` in the `konsole`.

+            !!!
+Question "What if chiaki4deck doesn't appear in the `Games` section?"

+                If `chiaki4deck` doesn't appear in the `Games` section, go to `All Applications` and search for `chiaki4deck` there.
+It should show up in the `Games` section, but I've noticed that sometimes it only shows up in its appropriate section after a restart.
+Going to `All Applications` works in all cases.

         2. Close `chiaki4deck`